Noticing your thoughts

 - when people are angry and yell or lash out at others, they commonly think that the situation is unfair and unjust.

 You can change these brain programs by changing the way you think about what has happened.

-Thoughts come and go over the course of a day, but certain ones come up a lot.
-These thoughts tend to be the same for people who have fatigue and in pain.
+Thoughts come and go over the course of a day, but certain thoughts come up a lot.
+The ones that come up a lot tend to be the same for people who are feeling anxious or in pain.

 How can you start to be more aware of the thoughts you are having?

 1. Often your feelings can show you – remember key thoughts tend to go with the same feelings

 |IF YOU FEEL LIKE THIS...||YOUR THOUGHTS MIGHT BE...|

 |You often feel nervous, your heart races or you feel shaky, or you feel worried or fearful all the time.|